yonatanbitton/HebrewNER/README.md

 # NLP Project BGU - Named Entity Recognition

 This project was made by Yonatan Bitton, Assaf Peleg, and Benjamin Berend.
-Students at Natural Language Processing Course tought by Prof. Michael Elhadad.
+Students at Natural Language Processing Course taught by Prof. Michael Elhadad.
 Our mission was NER - Named Entity Recognition.

 NER defenition from Wikipedia: